Ahmsanz/jobchain/README.md

 This will load into the mongo instance the necessary data with an admin user, an auditor, and the resources.

+#### ENV VARIABLES
+Please note that if you choose to run the app locally **you will need a .env file at the root**.
+You can copy the ones at iac/docker/.env.docker

 #### DATA

 - ADMIN USER: